Directed by: George Lucas || Produced by: Gary Kurtz

 After almost two and a half years of blogging on Express Elevator to Hell, at last we’ve come to this; when I first started this site in 2013, I rattled off several reviews of my favorite films that I considered the best and/or most entertaining I’d ever seen, but unfortunately those early choices were geared solely toward films I’d seen later in my adolescence and early “adulthood.”
-My blogging habits subsequently gained steam and I moved to new release film reviews and coverage of foreign films I had started to get into at the time; many of my early childhood favorites were ignored until recently, and now finally we’ve come to one of the most influential films in American pop culture, in the history of cinema worldwide, and one of the biggest movies that changed my life forever: Star Wars.
+My blogging habits gained steam and I moved to new release film reviews and coverage of foreign films I discovered at the time; many of my early childhood favorites were ignored until recently, and now we’ve come to one of the most influential films in American pop culture and the history of cinema worldwide, one of the biggest movies that changed my life forever: Star Wars.

 The original Star Wars (later renamed and “Episode-numbered” to IV: A New Hope) was rewritten numerous times from George’s incoherent first drafts, virtually saved in editing by Paul Hirsch, Marcia Lucas, Richard Chew, and producer Gary Kurtz, and was in many ways enhanced by the limitations of the then groundbreaking special effects by Lucas’ recently founded Industrial Light and Magic.
-Again, I got nothing against Lucas, personally, and he did lead a great effort to bring the vision of Star Wars to the big screen, but let’s just all admit that the original Star Wars trilogy is not the best example of the auteur theory.
-Hell, if anything, Star Wars (along with Steven Spielberg’s earlier film, Jaws ), destroyed the mainstream American auteur of the 1960’s and ’70’s… and ever since.
+Again, I got nothing against Lucas, personally, and he did lead a great effort to bring the vision of Star Wars to the big screen, but let’s admit the original Star Wars trilogy is not the best example of the auteur theory.
+Hell, if anything, Star Wars (along with Steven Spielberg’s earlier film, Jaws ), destroyed the mainstream American auteur of the 1960s-1970s… and established the dominance of Hollywood blockbusters ever since.

-Star Wars itself, though, in its original unaltered form, is a great film regardless whoever gets the most “credit” for creating it.
-While it essentially destroyed the American New Wave, its recalling of grand, classical Hollywood storytelling and adventure serials, its way of boiling and blending them into a sort of new age science-fiction/fantasy-western, is the height of surrealist creativity and cinematic originality.
-Compared to the generally heavy and boring (according to some) or artsy and avant-garde (according to others) science-fiction films of the time, Star Wars was a radical game-changer that struck the movie-going world (and especially its native United States) at the perfect time.
-The Vietnam War had been raging for over a decade and was finally coming to a close, Watergate had disillusioned our political climate, and people needed an escape.
-Enter Star Wars, a good ole-fashioned simple story that the general public could relate to.
+Star Wars itself, though, in its original, unaltered form, is a great film regardless whoever gets the most “credit” for creating it.
+While it essentially destroyed the American New Wave, its recalling of grand, classical Hollywood storytelling and adventure serials, its way of blending them into a sort of new age, science-fantasy-western, is the height of surrealist creativity and cinematic originality.
+Compared to the generally heavy and boring (according to some) and avant-garde (according to others) science-fiction films of the time (e.g. 2001: A Space Odyssey , The Andromeda Strain , Solaris ), Star Wars was a radical game-changer that struck the movie-going world (and especially its native United States) at the perfect time.
+The Vietnam War had been raging for over a decade and was coming to a close, Watergate had disillusioned our political climate, and people needed an escape.
+Enter Star Wars, “a good ole-fashioned, simple story that the general public could connect with.“

-Bottom line: If you haven’t seen Star Wars and you don’t consider yourself the kind of person who lives under a rock, go fucking see it immediately.
+To summarize: If you haven’t seen Star Wars and don’t consider yourself the kind of person who lives under a rock, go see it immediately.
 What the hell’s wrong with you?
 I don’t care if you’re not American or are a first-generation American or don’t even like movies —- if there’s one single American pop cultural milestone you should see (and appreciate!) from the entire 20th century, it should be this.
-I’m not saying everyone has to love or even like it (though not doing so is indicative of a heart of stone and/or a hatred of fun), but everyone should appreciate the masterpiece that is Star Wars.
+Everyone should appreciate, if not like, the masterpiece that is Star Wars.
 Go and see it now if you haven’t, or rewatch it if you already have —- and then watch Empire Strikes Back (1980) and Return of the Jedi (1983).
 And never, ever, ever, ever, ever watch the prequels!

-SUMMARY & RECOMMENDATION: Star Wars molds its archetypal epic journey and characters in a creative explosion of genre-fusion that hasn’t been beaten since.
+SUMMARY & RECOMMENDATION: Star Wars molds its archetypal journey and characters in a creative explosion of genre-fusion that hasn’t been beaten since.
 It’s science-fiction, it’s fantasy, it’s western, and it’s pure cinema.
 The film’s groundbreaking special effects and iconic score amaze to this day.
-Harrison Ford’s performance alone remains a staple of the modern male-movie-star badass.
+Harrison Ford’s performance remains a contemporary benchmark for male movie-stars.

-— However… much of Hamill’s and Fischer’s dialogue leaves a lot to be desired.
-Some special effects do show their age.
+— However… Hamill and Fischer’s dialogue leaves much to be desired.
+Some special effects show their age.

-—> Star Wars, in case there was every any doubt, comes HIGHLY RECOMMENDED.
+—> Star Wars, in case there was ever any doubt, comes HIGHLY RECOMMENDED.

 ?
-But make sure they’re the original, unaltered versions of the original trilogy!
+Make sure they’re the original, unaltered versions of the original trilogy!
 Stay away from any and all “special editions”…